 52. Different national circumstances and priorities result in varied approaches to strategic planning between countries.
 But consultations with developing countries during the dialogues, and wider international experience including the UN regional consultative workshops on sustainable development, have shown that there are many common features of good practice.
-These common features point to a set of principles which underpin effective strategies for sustainable development.
+These common features point to a set of principles which underpin strategies for sustainable development.
 These principles are listed in Box 2.
 The principles have universal relevance and may be applied to developed as well as developing countries.
-Countries in peace, with democratic systems, freedom of speech and the rule of law, will be in a better positiont to put them into practice.
+Some of them are pre-requisites: countries in peace, with democratic systems, freedom of speech and the rule of law, are more able to put these principles into practice.